Skip to main content

 Define MQL with sales in the room

 Fit, role, intent, recency.
-Document the rule; do not leave it implicit in a CRM workflow.
+Write the rule down; do not leave it implicit in a CRM workflow.

 Back-solve the volume target

 Annual new-ARR ÷ ACV = logos needed; logos ÷ win-rate = SQLs; SQLs ÷ MQL-to-SQL rate = MQLs.
-Reject volume targets pulled from last year's plan.
+Do not carry last year's number forward by habit.

 Run weekly funnel inspection